 - The Internet domain (for example, "xcompany.com" or "yourschool.edu") and IP address (a number that is automatically assigned to your computer whenever you are surfing the web) from which you access our site;

 - The type of browser and operating system used to access our site;

 - The date and time you access our site;

 - If you linked to the FSIS site from another website, the address of that website; and

 - Search phrases entered into the search box.

-We use this information to learn about the number of visitors to our site and the types of technology they are using.
-This information tells us what content is of most and least interest to our visitors and therefore helps us make our site more useful.
+We use this information to learn about the number of visitors to our site and the types of technology they are using, which helps us make our site more useful.
 We do not track or record information about individuals and their visits.
 We do not track your web activities beyond your browsing of our site, and we do not cross-reference your browsing activities with other entities.
 We do not provide your information to other entities.